- About Progeria

 You are the driving force behind our ability to fund research and educate the families, their doctors and the general public.
 With your help we can achieve new heights and envision a better future for children with Progeria.

-We will give you all the support you need - instructional sheets, a supply of newsletters and/or brochures, and lots of moral support!
+We will give you all the support you need - A supply of newsletters and/or brochures, and lots of moral support!
 Of course you are free to develop one of your own creative ideas into a fundraiser, as many of our Miracle Makers have done.

 Selfie with Zoey

 We are so pleased to introduce you to Julia.
 She is one of our many dedicated, enthusiastic, fun and creative volunteers!
 Here is a beautiful note from Phyllis Falcone, Nathan and Bennett’s mom and founder of Fighting for Their Future.

 “When we first met Julia a little over a year ago, she was doing a research paper.
 Being a parent of children with a disease so rare, we have been contacted on numerous occasions by students wanting to do school reports on Progeria.
 I am terrible about getting back to people so Julia was forced to be persistent and we are so glad she kept calling!